nekogravitycat/GoURL-Server/README.md

 # GoURL

 ## Overview
 GoURL is a project designed to simplify URL redirection using Docker and Cloudflare Tunnel.
-GoURL-Server is the sub-project that provides easy deployment for the main GoURL project.
+GoURL-Server serves as a complementary sub-project designed for effortless deployment.

 ## Project Structure
 GoURL-Server project is organized as follows: